Lumiwealth/quantstats_lumi/README.rst

 If you're interested in learning how to make your own trading algorithms, check out our Lumibot library at https://github.com/Lumiwealth/lumibot and check out our courses at https://lumiwealth.com

-QuantStats: Portfolio analytics for quants
+QuantStats (Lumiwealth Version): Portfolio analytics for quants
 ==========================================

 **QuantStats** Python library that performs portfolio profiling, allowing quants and portfolio managers to understand their performance better by providing them with in-depth analytics and risk metrics.